MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/troubleshoot-installation.md

 3. **Stage the update**.
 The downloaded content is verified and unpacked into an intermediate folder, %LocalAppData%\Microsoft\Teams\stage), which is done by Update.exe.
 Failures at this step are logged in SquirrelTemp.log.
 4. **Install the update**.
 There are multiple ways to start Teams.
 The system automatically starts Teams when a user logs in or you can start Teams through a shortcut.
 In this step, Update.exe checks for the presence of the staging folder, verifies the content again, and performs file operations to un-stage the app.
 The old application folder in %LocalAppData%\Microsoft\Teams\current is backed up to %LocalAppData%\Microsoft\Teams\previous and the stage folder is renamed to "current".
 Failures at this step are logged in SquirrelTemp.log.

-If SquirrelTemp.log or Logs.txt don't contain sufficient information to troubleshoot the issue, go to [Collect logs](#collect-logs) to get more comprehensive system logs.
+If SquirrelTemp.log or Logs.txt don't contain sufficient information to troubleshoot the issue, go to [Collect and analyze application and system logs](#collect-and-analyze-application-and-system-logs).

-## Work with logs
+## Collect and analyze application and system logs

 Follow these steps to collect and analyze application and system logs to diagnose installation and update issues.